How To Add Resource and Source Links (Attribution)

 How To Use Source Links (Attribution)

-Always use source links to give credit to sources of specific information such as stats, facts, and quotes.
+Always use source links to give credit to sources of specific information such as statistics, facts, and quotes.
 Refer to the source in the content, then use the source as the anchor text and the source webpage as the target URL.

 Example: "A circulation study showed that those who drink coffee may be less prone to neurological diseases."